 Decisions to miss days or weeks at this stage feel more serious.
 We can’t pull them out like we used to.
 Doing so would carry greater consequences – missed units and tests, workload catch-up, teacher ire.
 The writing is on the chalkboard.

 I can accept it, because I know it’s a necessary shift.
 I’d like to think that it’s temporary too, but somehow, I know that things will be different going forward.
 Young adulthood brings new challenges – boy or girlfriends, jobs, sporting obligations – that mix new elements into future family travel plans.

 It doesn’t mean that we’re not going to travel, or not go on a great family holiday, or take mini-breaks.
 Lord knows we’ll need them.
 But it does mean that we’re adjusting to a new reality.
 I’m curious to see where it leads.

 Photo Credit: Credit: Kaytee Riek, Flickr Commons; G. Laroye

 Do you have kids in school?
-How do you balance education and travel?
+How do you balance traveling during the school year?